-If one gets injured at the joints, the treatment may call for a surgery of the affected area.
-An open joint surgery is an option but the latest technique of Arthroscopy is also a favorite among the surgeons as well as patients.
+If one gets injured at the joints, the treatment may call for surgery of the affected area.
+Open joint replacement surgery is an option, but the latest technique of Arthroscopy is also a favorite among surgeons and patients.
 It is also referred to as arthroscopic or keyhole surgery.
-Etymologically speaking, Arthroscopy is made up of two words, Arthos and Scope.
-While Arthos means Joints,‘Scope’ means to see.
+Etymologically speaking, Arthroscopy comprises two words, Arthos and Scope.
+While Arthos means Joints, ‘Scope’ means to see.
 So, in short, we can make out that the word means seeing the internal area of joints through the lenses.
 It is a process in which an arthroscope is inserted into the joint after making an incision.
 The area is then treated according to what can be seen in the internal area.

 Arthroscopy In Detail